Code-Institute-Submissions/Pet-a-Pup/README.md

 ## Deployment

-  The project is deployed on github and can be reached here: https://marcusaureliuslinden.github.io/Pet-a-Pup/index.html
+  The project is deployed on Github Pages and can be reached here: https://marcusaureliuslinden.github.io/Pet-a-Pup/index.html

-  Code is public and can be found on my github pages at this repository address: https://github.com/MarcusAureliusLinden/Pet-a-Pup
+  Code is public and can be found on my github pages at this repository address: https://github.com/MarcusAureliusLinden/Pet-a-Pup.
+From There the code can be downloaded or cloned and deployed elsewhere.

 ## Credits
 ### Images